liferay/lexicon-site/src/pages/docs/patterns/buttons.md

 #### Split button

-Split buttons are used in those cases where you need to offer the user a quick main action but salso secondary actions.
+Split buttons are used in those cases where you need to offer the user a quick main action but also secondary actions.

 ![button splitted default size](../../../images/lexiconDefault.png)